Bates_no

 This results in totally unique filenames, identifiable by their Bates number.

 The only restriction to the numbering template is that if the program is run more than once on a file system, subsequent templates must have a unique (different) alpha root.
 This is because of internal checks which have to be made to guarantee that a file doesn't get renamed more than once per session.
+If the same bates template is used, then any file containing an already bates rename will be bypassed.

 When the process is finished, a catalog can be run of the entire file system to obtain the new file names.
 Then put this into a searchable file.
 Or, you can use the -o option which will create on the fly a catalog of all the new file names.